 This is such a great game.
 Would it be possible to sandbox play after the time runs out?
 I've gotten four star runs with unexplored planetoids, and it's a tiny bit unsatisfying for my completist soul.

 The PC version is now available!
 Check it out here on itch.io!

-This is a mini-PICO-8-edition of a much larger upcoming game.
-It's pay-what-you-want - all money earned here will go towards the development of the full version!
-If you'd really like to help out, I also have a Patreon where I accept recurring donations.
+This is the original PICO-8 edition of a larger upcoming game.
+It's pay-what-you-want - all money earned here will go towards the development of the full version.

-The PC version will add a replayable campaign mode, a military aspect, five philosophical factions with varying tech to choose from, revamped procedurally-generated graphics, and many other features - while still keeping the swift gameplay of this preview.
-If you'd like to stay up-to-date on the PC version's progress, check out the website or follow the game on Twitter/Facebook.
+The PC version adds a council of five races with varying technology and philosophical outlook, a replayable campaign mode, revamped procedurally-generated graphics, and many other features - while still keeping the swift gameplay of this preview.
+If you'd like to stay up-to-date with the progress, check out the Discord server or the Twitter feed.

 How to play

 There is an animated quickstart guide, but here is the shortest possible version:

 Drag the map around using the right mouse button or the SDFE keys.
 Click to drop a wormhole that will become your starting point.
 Then click and drag to find some planets, which you can colonize with your chosen industry type.
 Drag from planet to planet to connect them with a slipway.
 Try to connect planets that make stuff with planets that need it.
 Buy structures by dragging them from the bottom-right corner.
 Research technologies from the top-left corner.
 Click the heart symbol to check your score.